 And his fraudulent shenanigans claimed well over 15,000 victims, each of whom probably has two or three relatives who feel equally aggrieved.
 So don’t authorities have the impossible task of checking out some 50,000 potential assassins?

 Perhaps not.
-How likely is an old time-share victim bearing a bitter grudge to come over a security wall, dispatch Palmer using a silencer on the pistol, and then vanish with no trace?
+How likely is an old time-share victim bearing a bitter grudge to come over a security wall, dispatch Palmer using a pistol with a silencer, and then vanish with no trace?

 For investigators, it screamed professional hit.

 But given how much of the underworld Palmer dealt with, over so many years, that’s still a large field to work from….

 THE PLOT THICKENS, FOR YEARS